Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Physics-based Models

 \subsection{Noise Model}

 Note that during each temperature measurement, the measurement of the sensor also includes noise and other sources of uncertainty.
-In order to account for the noise and uncertainty in sensor reading, we introduce an additive Gaussian noise, $Z_{i}$, with zero mean and variance $\sigma^2$ to each temperature measurement.
-The underlying assumption is that, the deviation of each sensor reading from the actual sensor temperature, caused by the uncertainty due to various conditions, can be modeled as an independent normal random variable.
+To account for this, we introduce an additive Gaussian noise, $Z_{i}$, with zero mean and variance $\sigma^2$ to each temperature measurement.
+The underlying assumption is that the deviation of each sensor reading from the actual sensor temperature caused by the uncertainty due to various conditions can be modeled as an independent normal random variable.